avahoangg/food-waste-rescue-radar/README.md

 # Food-waste-rescue-radar
-AI-powered web app to predict and reduce food waste for schools and community events.
+An AI-powered web app to predict and reduce food waste for schools and community events.

 ## Features
 - Predict waste rate